Jabb0/SubredditDownloader/README.md

 ## Description

-While there are many financial blogs on the internet where investors seek advice or share their opinions, *Reddit* is one of the most commonly used.
-Thus, knowledge of its content may enhance investors’ judgements of financial market conditions and lead to better decision making.

 The aim of this repo is to create a database of news posted on *Reddit World News* and their respective date, time and author.
 Furthermore, the code should be written in such a format that the database of news can easily be updated on a daily basis.

 # Architecture